Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Scenes/Change atmosphere effect/README.md

 ## How to use the sample

-Use the toolbar to select one of the three available atmosphere effects.
+Tap "Change Effect" and select one of the three available atmosphere effects.
 The sky will change to display the selected atmosphere effect.

 ## How it works